Last updated: October 19, 2021.

 The following rules are in effect in the Student Residences managed by UBC Student Housing and Community Services (SHCS) and apply to all residents and their guests while on residence property as defined in the Residence contract applicable to each residence area.
 The boundaries of each residence property can be found on the residence property webpage.
 There are also the campus-wide COVID-19 safety rules, which govern conduct elsewhere on UBC premises and apply to you when not on residence property.

 SHCS will follow health and safety measures required of it by Federal and Provincial government authorities, including the Provincial Health Authorities, the Provincial Health Officer, and WorkSafe BC (“Public Health Authorities”) and other emerging and leading practices.

 These rules are in place to help maintain the health and safety of yourself and others in the residence community.
 It is important that you comply with these rules and stay informed of any changes in these rules to minimize the potential spread of COVID-19.
 Failure to follow these rules may result in residence standards action up to and including termination of your residence contract and eviction from residence.

-Residence services, amenities and rules may need to be adjusted on an ongoing basis, often on short notice, to respond to developing circumstances.
+Residence services, amenities and rules may change, often on short notice, to respond to developing circumstances.

 - When to Self-Quarantine.
 As required by the Government of Canada, persons who are entering or re-entering Canada are required to comply with all Canadian entry and quarantine requirements.
 For additional information, please visit the Government of Canada’s mandatory quarantine or isolation page.
-If required to self-isolate, a resident moving into or returning to a shared* unit (any space that shares a washroom and/or kitchen with another student) must self-isolate in a different, private space before moving into or returning to their shared* unit.
+If required to self-isolate, a resident moving into or returning to a shared* living environment (any space that shares a washroom, kitchen and/or residence dining room with another student) must self-isolate in a different, private space before moving into or returning to their shared* living environment.
 The resident must make separate accommodation arrangements for this period.
 Learn more about options for quarantine (self-isolation) accommodation.

-- Understanding Symptoms.
+- Self-Assessing.
 Each resident must assess themselves daily for COVID-19 symptoms.
 A list of COVID-19 symptoms can be found on the BC COVID-19 self-assessment tool or Support App.